DITAWriter/pilot_training_mitchell_bomber/README.md

 - include acronym elements to spell out inline terms
 - topics fully indexed
 - keyword elements to be used in an appendix
+- fully accessible tables and images
+- short descriptions for every topic

 At the time of writing (January 2018) this project is now content- and image-complete, but still has some way to go.

-Much thanks to Scott Hudson for his considerable contributions to this project.
+Much thanks to Scott Hudson and Eliot Kimber for their considerable contributions to this project.